linkedin/css-blocks/README.md

 Terminology
 -----------

-A CSS Block has 6 key concepts:

-1. Block - A block is a set of isolated and interdependent styles.
+1. Block - A block is a set of interdependent styles that exist in isolation from styles in other Blocks.
+A block has a name.
 2. Root - The root element of the block.
-All other element types must be contained in the html subtree of elements of this element.
+All other HTML elements assigned styles from a Block must be contained in the HTML subtree of elements of the block's root.
-3. State - This is a state that the block can be in.
-A state is the only construct that can have dependent styles with other element types through CSS combinators.
-States can be dynamic or static in nature.
-   You can think of a state as a CSS class applied to the root element.
-3. State Set - A state set is a group of mutually exclusive states.
-   This makes it easier to switch between states in the set and allows the block compiler to check for inconsistent and invalid selectors.
+3. State - Blocks can be in different states.
+A state can be a simple toggle (on/off) or it can have an enumerated set of values.
+State names and values must be legal CSS identifiers.
-4. Element - An element within the block are styles that are specific to that block but that must be applied to one or more HTML element contained in the document subtree.
-You can think of this as a CSS class that is local to the block.
+4. Class - All CSS classes within the block are styles that are specific to that block and must only be applied to HTML elements contained in the document subtree.
-5. Substate - A Substate belongs to an Element and can only be applied to an Element for which the state belongs.
-You can think of this as a CSS class that is also applied in conjunction with the element when the substate is set.
+5. Substate - A Substate is like a state except that it belongs to a single Class within the Block.
+Substates can have the same name as other states and substates but they are distinct from each other except by convention.

 Syntax
 ------

-By default, every class in a block is local to that block and represents an Element.

-State sets are inferred by finding all the states with a shared first identifier.

 The convention is to name a file according to the block: `my-form.block.scss`

 Example:

 ```css
 :block {